Home » Gender services

 Best practices for completing the process:

-- Call the agency or office in advance of going there to make sure you have everything you need (appropriate identifying documents, payment in acceptable format, etc.) to complete that step.
-Remember, cisgender people have been legally changing their names forever for a million reasons.
-Most places you need to change your name already have information ready on how to navigate that specific system.
+- Call the agency or office before you go.
+Make sure you bring everything you need with you including the appropriate identifying documents and payment in acceptable format.
+Most places you need to change your name already have information on how to navigate that system.
 When in doubt, look it up or call ahead!

 -